matrix-org/matrix-spec-proposals/proposals/3846-widget-turn-servers.md

 }
 ```

-If the widget was already watching for TURN servers, or the client is otherwise unable to start polling (for example if
+If the widget was already watching, this action has no effect.
+If the client is for whatever reason unable to start
-TURN access for the account is 403'd), the client sends back an error response.
+polling (for example if TURN access for the account is 403'd), the client sends back an error response.

 **`fromWidget` action of `unwatch_turn_servers`**